BlackBerry Curve

-The BlackBerry Curve was a brand of mid-range and budget smartphones that were manufactured by BlackBerry Limited from 2007 until 2013.
+The BlackBerry Curve was a brand of entry-level and mid-range smartphones that were manufactured by Research in Motion from 2007 until 2013.

-The Curve lineup, like its higher-end Bold series, was known for its QWERTY keyboard, and typical BlackBerry messaging capabilities.
-The Curve series was less expensive and had plastic and glossy materials compared to the metal and leather in the Bold lineup, and has a different keyboard design, where the individual keys are more spaced, reminiscent of the older BlackBerry models.
+The Curve lineup improves upon the BlackBerry Pearl as BlackBerry's consumer oriented devices and is positioned below the BlackBerry Bold.
+The Curve had plastic and glossy materials compared to the metal and leather in the Bold lineup, and has a different keyboard design, where the individual buttons are more rounded and spaced, reminiscent of the earlier BlackBerry phones and the original two-way pager.
 There were two basic form factors within the Curve line: the original, thicker form factor on the 8900, 8500 and 9300 series, and the slimmer form factor of the 9350 and 9380 model.
+The 9380 is the first and only Curve with a touchscreen.